AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### ReissueVerificationCode

-    This function should be called after register a new user account.
-This method requires user's ID (**UserID**) and user's email (**LoginId**) as parameters.
-User ID can be obtained from token response that obtained after user login.
+    This function would be called after registering a new user account.
+This method requires user ID (**UserID**) and user email (**LoginId**) as parameters.
+User ID can be obtained from token response obtained after user login.
 It will return [default](../callback/#fdefaultcompletedelegate) callback.
     <pre class="prettyprint lang-cpp">
     void JusticeIdentity::ReissueVerificationCode(
         FString UserID,